 This is one of the few ingredients in sunscreen that effectively protects our skin from harmful UVA and UVB rays.
 Here are the facts about oxybenzone:

 - Approved by the FDA in 1978.

-- No data show that oxybenzone causes hormonal problems or related conditions in humans, such as endometriosis.
+- No data shows that oxybenzone causes hormonal problems in humans.

-- No data show that oxybenzone causes any significant health problems in humans.
+- No data shows that oxybenzone causes any significant health problems.

 - FDA approved for use by people 6 months of age and older.

 This ingredient helps protect our skin from premature aging.
 Here are the facts:

 - No study shows that it increases the risk of skin cancer in humans.

 - Retinyl palmitate is a form of vitamin A that is found naturally in the skin.